 Materials for preventing alcohol and other drug use

-- See the Substance Addiction Services resources for parents for steps other parents have taken to protect their children from injury.
+- See Substance Use Prevention for Parents for steps other parents have taken to protect their children from injury.

 - Find brief youth-parent sketches to give you tools to help prevent underage drinking, prescription drug misuse and other drug use.

 - Other resources can be downloaded or requested in bulk from the Clearinghouse, such as:

 How to find help for your child

 The following professionals can direct you to services that will help you help your child.

 - Health care professionals can assess your child's health

 - School social workers, guidance counselors, and substance abuse counselors can guide you to services

 The Commonwealth of Massachusetts offers resources to help answer your questions, and find treatment in your community.
 Assistance is available even if you don't have insurance.